 Due to my previous work experience, they waived two of my management courses, saving me a lot of money.

 After I read the above experience, I felt there were many unanswered questions.
 So, I compiled a list of questions for Vishnu.
 You can read his answers below.

 1. Can you describe your luxurious life in India?

-I used to work for Brazilian clients and my office hours is between 4 pm to 2 am from home or the office, depending on my preference.
+I used to work for a Brazilian client.
+My office hours are between 4 pm to 2 am from home or the office, depending on my preference.

 We would enjoy roaming the entire city, visiting pubs, parties, taking long drives, etc. Working from home daily and partying every day is a lot of fun!

 2. What made you think that you wanted to study abroad?
-When did you think this, what events made you think about it on a day to day basis?
+When did you believe this?
+What events made you feel about it on a day-to-day basis?